Dublin to Detroit: Critical reception

 Lauren Murphy of The Irish Times wrote: "It's a no-brainer that Boyzone have decided to release a covers album in the run-up to Christmas; what is more puzzling is their decision to cover this collection of Motown classics in a style that is closer to karaoke than anything else.
 Ronan Keating occasionally makes way for Mikey Graham on lead vocals as they tackle the likes of Tracks of My Tears, I’m Doing Fine Now and You Can’t Hurry Love; but with a cheesy backing track providing the music, the vitality and soul of most of these songs are rendered flat and schmaltzy.
 Cynicism placed firmly aside, a live band and some creative arrangements might have made all the difference."

-Jamie Parmenter of RenownedForSound wrote: "Tracks of my Tears takes a sombre tone with great vocal emotion before breaking into the instantly recognisable chorus; Ronan's having fun here as lead singer and it really shows.
+Jamie Parmenter of Renowned for Sound wrote: "Tracks of my Tears takes a sombre tone with great vocal emotion before breaking into the instantly recognisable chorus; Ronan's having fun here as lead singer and it really shows.
 I don’t think anyone could do a bad cover of Higher and Higher and the boys don’t disappoint here.
 Just My Imagination is one of the lesser-known tracks on the record, but this is exactly what makes it stand out as an album highlight.
 The band do a great job with warm and comforting vocals, perfectly suited for the slow nature of the song.
 What Becomes of the Broken Hearted has nice vocal harmonising, but the swapping of lead vocals drowns out the essence of the heartbreak, whereas You Can't Hurry Love was always going to be a distant third choice behind The Supremes and Phil Collins efforts.
 Tears for a Clown's main vocals seem a little drowned out amongst the many layers, and to finish off, the band decided to end with a Christmas song.
 This makes for an odd climax to the album.
 Overall Dublin to Detroit is an album of contrasts.
 On the one hand their vocals are usually strong and suit the music, but they haven't made much attempt to make the tracks their own.
 I’d say they still have more to give us, and as such I’d like to hear a new record of original material in the future to see if they’ve still got it."